ZiggyCreatures/FusionCache/docs/DependencyInjection.md

 In this way the `cache` param will be automatically populated by the DI framework.

-By simply calling `services.AddFusionCache()` we will have FusionCache configured with the default options and using only a memory cache (1st level) and nothing else: no distributed cache (2nd level), no backplane nor any plugin.
+By simply calling `services.AddFusionCache()` we will have FusionCache configured with the default options and using only a memory cache (L1) and nothing else: no distributed cache (L2), no backplane nor any plugin.

 But usually we want to do more, right?
 Maybe add a distributed cache or configure some options.